Drive with a Foreign License in New York

 International Driving Permit

-If a New York Police Officer who cannot read the language on your foreign driver license, they will be able to read the permit.
-Drive safely and enjoy New York.
+If a New York Police Officer cannot read the language on your foreign driver license, they will be able to at least read the International Driving Permit.
+Drive safely, park legally and enjoy New York and read the tips about driving in Canada if you will visit there after your trip to New York.

 Join us in our New York Forum if you have any comments or questions.